High Tech Wellness Innovation from the Happiest Country in the World.

 Did you know that the Association for Finnish Work was founded already in the year 1912, and that would mean that the association’s 110th birthday is just around the corner?
 Time sure flies.
 The association was founded in Tampere originally for the organisation of the Week for Furthering Finnish Industry or Finnish Week.
 These weeks were organised several times between 1913 and 1975.

-The Design from Finland mark recognized Frenn Company Oy, the Helsinki-based producer of FRENN clothing for men, with the Design Deed of the Year award today at the Habitare expo.
-The criteria for the award are originality, corporate responsibility, and design as a part of everyday life.
+The Design from Finland mark’s Design Deed of the Year 2020 title was awarded to family-owned Piiroinen Oy, which manufactures furniture for public spaces.
+The criteria for the award are originality, responsibility and design as part of everyday life.

 The Nordic countries’ first industrial end-of-life textile refinement plant will open in Paimio in 2021.
 Rester Oy, which is developing the plant in Paimio, recycles companies’ end-of-life textiles, and Lounais-Suomen Jätehuolto Oy (LSJH), which will hire a production area at the same facility, processes households’ end-of-life textiles.